syncfusion-content/javascript-docs/js/Maps/Getting-Started.md

 ## Enable Tooltip

-The tooltip is displayed only when `showTooltip` is set to “**True**” in the `layers`.
+The tooltip is displayed only when the `showTooltip` is set to “**True**” in the `layers`.
 By default, it takes the property of the bound object that is referred in the `valuePath` and displays its content on hovering the corresponding shape.
 The `tooltipTemplate` property is used for customizing the template for tooltip.

 {% highlight html %}